The infinity-category of stabilized Liouville sectors: Some Liouville geometry

 \section{Some Liouville geometry}

 Here we collect some facts about Liouville geometry and establish notation, conventions, and definitions along the way.
-The main results here are: \begin{itemize} \item A movie construction, which provides a way to construct a single (higher-dimensional) Liouville sector encoding a family of Liouville structures on a manifold $M$ (Proposition~\ref{prop. movies are sectors}), \item A ``shrinking isotopy'' existence theorem assuring that we may always find a self-equivalence of a Liouville sector whose image is bounded away from the sectorial boundary (Section~\ref{section. shrinking}), \item An isotopy extension theorem for Liouville sectors (Proposition~\ref{prop. isotopy extension}), and \item That the space of ``embeddings equipped with deformation data rendering the embeddings strict'' is homotopy equivalent to the space of sectorial embeddings (Section~\ref{section. different deformation spaces}). \end{itemize}
+The main results original to this work are: \begin{itemize} \item A movie construction, which provides a way to construct a single (higher-dimensional) Liouville sector encoding a family of Liouville structures on a manifold $M$ (Proposition~\ref{prop. movies are sectors}).
+This is a higher-dimensional, and minor, generalization of a construction of Eliashberg~\cite{eliashberg-revisited}. \item A ``shrinking isotopy'' existence theorem assuring that we may always find a self-equivalence of a Liouville sector whose image is bounded away from the sectorial boundary (Section~\ref{section. shrinking}). \item An isotopy extension theorem for Liouville sectors (Proposition~\ref{prop. isotopy extension}), and \item That the space of ``embeddings equipped with deformation data rendering the embeddings strict'' is homotopy equivalent to the space of sectorial embeddings (Section~\ref{section. different deformation spaces}). \end{itemize}